-It's important to identify what causes a mental disorder so the best treatment can be determined, but it can be difficult to determine which factors within a person have the most influence.
+It's important to identify what causes a mental disorder so that the best treatment can be determined, but it can be difficult to determine which factors within a person have the most influence.

 Another example would be post-traumatic stress disorder (PTSD), which is a disorder that develops as a result of severe psychological trauma.

 The stress-vulnerability model is a theory of psychopathology which states that the cause of mental disorders is a combination of both biological and environmental approaches.
-Based on this notion, people are born with certain kinds of genetic susceptibility to a mental disorder, but it doesn't actually develop unless that person is exposed to some kind of environmental stresses or psychological trauma.
+Based on this notion, people are born with certain kinds of genetic susceptibility to a mental disorder, but it doesn't actually develop unless that person is exposed to some environmental stresses or psychological trauma.

-Schizophrenia has been shown to have a large biological component, but environmental factors are also related to its development.
+EXAMPLESchizophrenia has been shown to have a large biological component, but environmental factors are also related to its development.
 Factors such as prenatal nutrition, early childhood trauma, and family environment can all lead to the development of schizophrenia.

 Source: This work is adapted from Sophia author Erick Taggart.